 - Software engineer and tester

-According to the BLS, employment of web developers and digital designers is projected to grow 8% from 2019 to 2029, much faster than the average for all occupations.
-The BLS also reports that the median annual wage for web developers and digital designers was $73,760 in May 2019, with the highest 10% earning more than $142,080.
+According to the BLS, the employment of web developers and digital designers is projected to grow 13% from 2020 to 2030, much faster than the average for all occupations.
+The BLS also reports that the median annual wage for web developers and digital designers was $77,200 in May 2020, with the highest 10% earning more than $142,080.

 Online Vs Traditional Campus Graphic Design Degrees